Getting Down To Work

 About

-You may also be asked to submit unassessed essays.
+You may also be asked to submit formative essays.
 These are graded but do not count towards your final mark; they are used to prepare you for formal exams and consolidate your knowledge.

 To ensure that you fully understand topics and are able to perform well during assessments, it is important that you contribute to discussions in your lectures and seminars.
 You should not be afraid to ask academic staff for help if you are unsure about anything.